Rolley is a name of ancient Anglo-Saxon

 Early Notables of the Rolley family (pre 1700)

-Notables of this surname at this time include: Sir Walter Raleigh (1552-1618), a court favorite of Queen Elizabeth I, known for his expeditions to the New World; and his second son, Walter Raleigh or Ralegh (1586–1646), an English divine, Dean of Wells from 1641 until his death in a scuffle; and...
-Another 74 words (5 lines of text) are included under the topic Early Rolley Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: Sir Walter Raleigh (1552-1618), a court favorite of Queen Elizabeth I, known for his expeditions to the New World; and his second son, Walter Raleigh or Ralegh (1586-1646), an English divine, Dean of Wells from 1641 until his death in a scuffle; and Carew Raleigh or Ralegh (1605-1666), first son of Sir Walter Raleigh...
+Another 62 words (4 lines of text) are included under the topic Early Rolley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rolley family to Ireland